rtmigo/xrandom_dart/README.md

 promises randomness.
 If the dart:math changes the implementation, it will start returning different numbers with the same seed values.

-At the same time, Xrandom is designed to return the same values ​​today and 10 years later.
+In contrast, Xrandom is designed to return the same values ​​today and 10 years later.

 *(not until the library reaches 1.0)*